bitwarden/help/_articles/two-step-login/setup-two-step-login-authenticator.md

 Complete the following steps to enable Two-step Login using an authenticator app:

 {% callout warning %}
-**Losing access to your authenticator app can permanently lock you out of your Vault,** unless you write down and keep your Two-step Login Recovery Code in a safe place.
+**Losing access to your authenticator app can permanently lock you out of your Vault,** unless you write down and keep your Two-step Login Recovery Code in a safe place or have an alternate Two-step Login method enabled and available.

 [Get your Recovery Code]({% link _articles/two-step-login/two-step-recovery-code.md %}) from the **Two-step Login** screen immediately after enabling any method.
 {% endcallout %}